icdp-digital-library/KNOT/data_model/Development/Activity Modelet/activity_scenario_competency_questions.md

 Given a research project X documented using the KNOT Data Model and with the minimum available amount of information about it, we should be able to retrieve the following statements:
 - Project X involved at least one sub-activity or task, which is classified using a relevant controlled vocabulary such as Tadirah.
 - Project X produced at least one output, which is classified using the KNOT Taxonomy.
-- Project X may have used some existing object in the course of its activity.
+- Project X may have used some existing physical or digital object(s) in the course of its activity.
 - Project X is about subject Y.
-- Project X took place in at least one location, began and ended at specific dates that include at least the year, and involved at least one person.
+- Project X took place in at least one location, began and ended at specific dates that include at least the year, and involved at least one agent (person or entity).

 # Competency Questions